TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesEditors/Index.rst

 Notify at login
 ---------------

-TYPO3 CMS offers the feature to notify backend users by email, when somebody logs in from your account.
+TYPO3 offers the feature to notify backend users by email, when somebody logs in from your account.
 If you set this option in your user settings, you will receive an email from TYPO3 each time you (or "someone") logs in using your login details.
 Receiving such a